-What’s the difference between the reporting I observe for App campaigns and the SKAdNetwork report?
-Also what is available in App Attribution Partner reporting?
+What’s the difference between the reporting I observe for App campaigns and the SKAdNetwork report and what is available in App Attribution Partner reporting?

-App Attribution Partners (AAPs) have access to the same information of SKAdNetwork conversions and App campaign conversions.
-However, AAPs don't receive attribution claims on modeled conversions, so you will notice differences among App campaigns, SKAdNetwork, and AAP reporting.
+Additionally, App Attribution Partners (AAPs) have access to the same information of SKAdNetwork conversions and App campaign conversions.
+However, AAPs don't receive attribution claims on modeled conversions, so you’ll notice differences among App campaigns, SKAdNetwork, and AAP reporting.

 What reporting details should I expect for conversion data captured through the new URL parameters?